Standards & instruments

 STANDARD 6.
 Internal Quality Assurance System

-The institution has an established internal quality assurance system with clearly defined policies, procedures, and activities that implement, evaluate, enhance, and ensure its educational programs and processes.
+The institution has an established internal quality assurance system, with clearly defined policies, procedures, and activities, that implements, evaluates, enhances, and assures the quality of its educational programs and processes.

 STANDARD 7.
 External Quality Assurance

-The institution subjects itself to periodic external assessment designed to be fit for purpose and to validate the effectiveness of its IQA system in terms of regulatory requirements and quality standards.
+The institution submits itself to periodic external assessments designed to ensure its fit for purpose and validate its IQA system’s effectiveness in meeting regulatory requirements and quality standards.

 AREA 3.
 RESOURCE MANAGEMENT